-- Diversity and Inclusion staff collaborate with faculty and OSS staff regarding student academic performance, and recommendations are made for programs to benefit academically at-risk students including URM (retention and qualitative experiences). - Diversity and Inclusion staff is responsible for organizing the diversity component of orientation, facilitating programs and support to assist URM students in transitioning to the Hotel School and Cornell University. - Diversity and Inclusion staff facilitate specific programming for URM students, and advises the National Society of Minorities in Hospitality. - Diversity and Inclusion staff facilitate cultural competency training for all student club and organization leaders
+- Diversity and Inclusion staff collaborate with faculty and OSS staff regarding student academic performance, and make recommendations for programs to benefit academically at-risk students, including under-represented minorities (URM), with a focus on retention and qualitative experiences. - Diversity and Inclusion staff are responsible for organizing the diversity component of orientation, facilitating programs and support to assist URM students in transitioning to the Hotel School and Cornell University. - Diversity and Inclusion staff facilitate specific programming for URM students, and advise the National Society of Minorities in Hospitality. - Diversity and Inclusion staff facilitate cultural competency training for all student

-- The Director of Diversity and Inclusion serves as the chair for the Hotel School diversity committee, which develops workshops and training for faculty and staff to increase multicultural competency. - Diversity and Inclusion staff collaborate with the Hotel School Human Resources Office to develop and implement educational programming and training. - The Diversity and Inclusion Director leads the Hotel School towards New Destination initiatives and serves as the Hotel School liaison to the University Diversity Council and related committees.
+- club and organization leaders - The Director of Diversity and Inclusion serves as the chair for the Hotel School diversity committee, which develops workshops and training for faculty and staff to increase multicultural competency. - Diversity and Inclusion staff collaborate with the Hotel School Human Resources Office to develop and implement educational programming and training. - The Diversity and Inclusion Director leads the Hotel School toward New Destination initiatives and serves as the Hotel School liaison to the University Diversity Council and related committees.